timothyas/xesn/paper.md

 ## Parameter Optimization

-Although ESNs do not employ backpropagation to train the internal weights of the input matrix, adjacency matrix, or bias vector their behavior and performance is highly sensitive to a set of 5 scalar parameters
+Although ESNs do not employ backpropagation to train the internal weights of the input matrix, adjacency matrix, or bias vector, their behavior and performance is highly sensitive to a set of 5 scalar parameters
 (see [Macro-Scale Parameters](#macro-scale-parameters)).
 Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values, as is shown by
 @platt_systematic_2022 with an extensive set of experimental results.
-Additionally, @platt_constraining_2023 showed that by adding invariant metrics to a loss function, such as the Lyapunov exponent spectrum or simply its leading element, results in networks that generalize better to unseen test data.
+Additionally, @platt_constraining_2023 showed that adding invariant metrics to the loss function, such as the Lyapunov exponent spectrum or simply its leading element, resulted in networks that generalize better to unseen test data.
-@smith_temporal_2023 showed similar results, highlighting that constraining the Kinetic Energy Spectrum when developing ESN based emulators of Surface Quasi-Geostrophic Turbulence helps to preserve small scale features in the flow.
+@smith_temporal_2023 showed similar results, highlighting that constraining the Kinetic Energy spectrum when developing ESN based emulators of Surface Quasi-Geostrophic Turbulence helped to preserve small scale features in the flow.
 As a somewhat generic and efficient implementation of these metrics, `xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a